Counting multiple graphs in generalized Tur\'an problems: Proofs using stability

 \begin{proof} Let $G$ be a $C_5$-free graph.
 If there is a triangle in $G$, then $\cN(K_3,G)+\cN(P_4,G)\le \ex(n,K_3,C_5)+\ex(n,P_4,C_5)-(1+o(1))\alpha n^2/12< \ex(n,P_4,C_5)$ for $n$ large enough. \end{proof}

 Let us return to the weighted variant for an observation.
 The above proof shows that if we add up the number of $P_4$'s plus three times the number of triangles in $G$, we obtain the same upper bound.
+For sufficiently large $n$, a theorem of Simonovits \cite{miki} implies that $\ex(n,C_5)=|E(T_2(n))|$ while a result of Gerbner \cite{gerbner2} implies that $\ex(n,P_3,C_5)=\cN(P_3,(T_2(n))$.
 Therefore, for $n$ large enough, among $n$-vertex $C_5$-free graphs $T_2(n)$ has the largest second Zagreb index.
 Another stability result is due to Ma and Qiu \cite{mq}, who showed the following.

 \begin{lemma}[Ma, Qiu \cite{mq}] Let $F$ be a graph with $\chi(F)=m+1>r\ge 2$.
 If $G$ is an $n$-vertex $F$-free graph with $\cN(K_r,G) \ge \cN(K_r,T_m(n)) - o(n^r)$, then $G$ can be obtained from $T_m(n)$ by adding and deleting a set of $o(n^2)$ edges.